Parking and vehicles

-Rockingham City Shopping Centre is a Parking Station under Council's Parking Local Law.
+Rockingham Centre and Warnbro Centre are Parking Stations under the City's Parking Local Law.
 Sign-posted restrictions apply in this area.
-Security staff at the centre have the authority to issue fines for unauthorised parking in a disabled bay.
+City Rangers have the authority to issue infringements for unauthorised parking at these shopping centres.

 Selling vehicles on verges

 Owners of vehicles cannot display their vehicles for sale on road or street verges as this practice makes areas unsightly and can obstruct the vision of pedestrians and other road users.
-The distraction of other drivers poses a significant road safety concern so therefore rangers may issue an on-the-spot fine of $65 (as of 13/08/07) for illegal verge sales.
+The distraction of other drivers poses a significant road safety concern so therefore rangers may issue an on-the-spot fine for illegal verge sales.
 Police may also issue fines under the Road Traffic Act.